-One of the most common loans we do at Commercial Loan Corporation are bridge loans to provide liquidity for the Non Pro Rata Distributions for family trusts.
+One of the most common loans we do at Commercial Loan Corporation are bridge loans to provide liquidity for the Non Pro Rata Distributions of family trusts.
 The primary goal of these loans are to allow a child inheriting a home to keep a parents low Proposition 13 tax rate in place by taking advantage of Proposition 58 (or Proposition 193) which allows the client to keep the property tax rate charged to their parents (or grandparents).

 Commercial Loan Corporation works with attorneys and their clients to provide 3rd party funding to illiquid trusts.
 Our clients are typically trusts with one or more child-beneficiaries taking real property as their share of the distribution of the trust.
 These beneficiaries want to take advantage of Proposition 58 or Proposition 19 and obtain exclusion for reassessment of property taxes on the real property being distributed.
 The trusts do not have enough liquid assets to make an even distribution to all beneficiaries.
 Many of our clients have the funds to pay the other beneficiaries for their share of the real property in the trust or lend money to the trust necessary to make an equitable split of the assets.
 Unfortunately, one beneficiary cannot lend money to the trust if they want to gain exclusion for reassessment of the property taxes, per the Board of Equalization website:

 “…However, a loan cannot be made by any of the beneficiaries of the real property to the trust in order to equalize the trust interests.
 Such loan would be considered payment for the other beneficiaries’ interests in the real property resulting in a transfer between beneficiaries rather than a transfer from parent to child, which would disqualify the transfer from the parent-child exclusion.”

 The above link is a document on the Board of Equalization website that provides questions and answers regarding